-- Ozone: O3 - Ozone layer: ~25 km from Earth - Function of Ozone layer: Protection of Earth from Ultra Violet sun lights. - Ozone depletion: Refers to decline of Ozone layer causing a kind of holes (the ozone hole). - ODS: Primary cause of ozone depletion is the presence of chlorine-containing gases (CFCs).
+- Ozone: O3 - Ozone layer: ~25 km from Earth - Function of Ozone layer: Protection of Earth from Ultra Violet sun lights. - Ozone depletion: Refers to decline of Ozone layer (the ozone hole). - ODS: Primary cause of ozone depletion is the presence of chlorine-containing gases (CFCs). - ODS on board ship is used mainly in the refrigeration equipment and AC units.